Pyramid Valley

 Pyramid Valley Lion's Tooth Chardonnay 2023

-Picked at a wincingly low 12.5 hl/ha, there are riveting aromas of flint, toast, mandarin peel and orange blossoms while concentrated, focused flavours envelop the palate with bursts of acidity and the phenolic breadth this site always delivers.
+Picked at a wincingly low 12.5 hl/ha, there are riveting aromas of flint, toast, mandarin peel and orange blossoms.
+Concentrated, focused flavours envelop the palate with bursts of acidity and the phenolic breadth this site always delivers.
 It finishes with turbo-charged zeal and impeccable length.
 Pyramid only made 126 six-packs in 2023.
-A shame that so few will get to taste this enthralling Chardonnay.
+It’s a shame that so few will get to taste this enthralling Chardonnay.

 Pyramid Valley Lion's Tooth Chardonnay 2023